Saorview Digital Television

 2rn provisioned all the necessary national digital transmission infrastructure and systems for the introduction of this new free-to-air (FTA) platform.

-The introduction of this new platform is to facilitate Digital Switch Over (DSO) which is national and European Union policy.
+The introduction of this platform was to facilitate Digital Switch Over (DSO) which is National and European Union policy.
 The Government department with lead responsibility for DSO is the Department of Communications, Energy and Natural Resources (DCENR).
 The BAI and ComReg also have responsibilities (as specified in the Broadcasting Act 2009) in relation to DSO.

-The EU has mandated the end of 2012 as the final date for Analogue Switch Off (ASO) in Europe, by which time Ireland needs to have in place a replacement digital transmission platform to ensure all Irish audiences can continue to receive free-to-air programming.
+The EU mandated the end of 2012 as the final date for Analogue Switch Off (ASO) in Europe, by which time Ireland needed to have in place a replacement digital transmission platform to ensure all Irish audiences could continue to receive free-to-air programming.